SalesforceCommerceCloud/commerce-sdk/README.md

 Download and install Node.js and npm [here](https://nodejs.org/en/download/).
 ​
-> **Note:** Only Node.js version 14 and 16 LTS are supported.
+> **Note:** Only Node.js version 14, 16, 18, and 20 are supported.
 Other versions can cause unexpected results.
 To use a different version of Node.js for other projects, you can manage multiple versions of Node.js with [nvm](https://github.com/nvm-sh/nvm). ​

 ## Installation